 Clinical And Medical Negligence Claims

-By Mark Ainsdale.
-Last Updated 8th April 2021.
+By Daniel King.
+Last Updated 4th August 2021.
 Welcome to our page on medical negligence claims.

 Every single day, thousands of people around the UK receive medical treatment of some kind or the other.
 Most of these treatments proceed faultlessly and with positive results.
 Occasionally, however, things can go wrong and can be classed as clinical or medical negligence.
-And this could lead to a claim for medical negligence compensation.
+As a result, this could lead to a claim being made against any of a number of medical professionals due to said negligence.

 Common mistakes for example can be that an incorrect diagnosis was made, there was a lack of judgement during a surgical procedure or incompetence while administering medication.
 Whatever the reason, whether it was a mistake, an accident or incompetence, if the treatment you received fell below the high standard of care you are entitled to, you may be within your rights to claim compensation for your injuries and suffering.